-This study is hoped to contribute to the improvement in the quality control of small and medium audit practices in Malaysia.
-This study is not aimed to strengthen the proposition that larger audit firms deliver higher audit quality compare to the smaller ones, but to provide a more objective appraisal of audit quality in small and medium audit firms.
-The self-assessment quality control checklist extends previous studies in the development of an objective measure.
-The current paper focuses on the first part of this bigger study that highlights the development of a suitable checklist for the purpose of measuring audit quality.
+This study is hoped to contribute to the improvement in the quality control of audit practices in Malaysia.
+This study is not aimed to strengthen the proposition that larger audit firms deliver higher audit quality compare to the smaller ones, but to provide a more objective appraisal of audit quality in audit firms.
+The self-assessment checklist extends previous studies in the development of an objective measure.
 The checklist would enable audit firms to self-assess their service and to recognize any deficiency that could have compromised audit quality.

-2.0 LITERATURE REVIEW 2.1 The Search for Audit Quality
+2.1 The Search for Audit Quality